garden-io/garden/docs/other-plugins/container.md

 ```

 Garden interacts with several local and remote builders.
 Currently support for multi-platform builds varies based on the builder backend.
-The following build backends support multi-platform builds out of the box: `garden-cloudbuilder`, `cluster-buildkit`, `kaniko`.
+The following build backends support multi-platform builds out of the box: `garden-cloudbuilder`, `cluster-buildkit`.

+In-cluster building with `kaniko` does *not* support multi-platform builds.

 The `local-docker` build backend requires some additional configurations.
 Docker Desktop users can enable the experimental containerd image store to also store multi-platform images locally.
 All other local docker solutions e.g. orbstack, podman currently need a custom buildx builder of type `docker-container`.
 Documemtation for both can be found here https://docs.docker.com/build/building/multi-platform.
 If your local docker image store does not support storing multi-platform images, consider configuring an environment where you only build single platform images when building locally e.g.: